crazyomya/Quiz-app-with-Proctoring/README.md

 # Quiz-app-with-Proctoring
-It is an app that provides a platform to conduct quizzes and MCQ tests.
-The GUI app allows an examiner to set the quiz and to add a student.
-The examinee is also proctored during the test and is warned when any malpractice is detected.
+Quiz App is an app which provides a platform to conduct quizzes, MCQs test, survey, etc. With the use Tkinter library of python, Graphical User Interface is provided that gives ease of handling for the user.
+The app is programmed in such a way that it will allow an examiner to set the quiz or test with customized questions, options, timer, score.
+The Examiner can also add a student in database.
+The examinee is also proctored during the test and is warned when malpractice is detected.
+After 3 warnings the exam is terminated.
+Tkinter, datetime, OpenCV, Threading and os are few open source python libraries which are used in the project.

 Setup steps
  1. Install MySQL